mali5820k/Cobralyth/clyth-runtime/EXTERNAL_LIBRARIES_LICENSES.md

-# These are licenses for libraries included in the clyth-backend project files
+# These are licenses for libraries included in the clyth runtime project files

 # Musl-libc
 # MIT license: